Dulis: 9 Christian Hip-Hop Albums to Hear After 'Jesus Is King'

 For further listening: Alert312 — Joy King Supreme, Jackie Hill Perry — The Art of Joy

-Sareem Poems & Ess Be — A Pond Apart (Illect)
+Sareem Poems & Terem — A Pond Apart (Illect)

 Sareem Poems, a veteran of the group L.A.
 Symphony, is one of the best-kept secrets in this subgenre, blessed with an irresistible baritone voice and a compulsion for drastic genre hops on each new album.
 As his name implies, Sareem seems to relish the role of poet more than MC and shares top billing with his producers.
 From the jazzy funk of this year’s 88 to Now to the electronica of 2018’s Mind Over Matter and the soul sample smorgasbord of 2017’s A Pond Apart, this prolific artist is always striving to make high art and letting his collaborators pursue their most experimental impulses rather than just imitate what’s trendy.